 How will this affect your role as a parent?
 One of the challenges of being a momager is that the line between being a mom and a boss gets blurry.
 If the child’s career takes off, it is easy for a parent to get caught up in the business, and the rest of the family may feel neglected.
-If your child feels that the family dynamics is changing because of them (parents fight more often, or a sibling gets jealous), they will feel guilty and won’t be able to perform their best.
+If your child feels that the family dynamics are changing because of them (parents fight more often, or a sibling gets jealous), they will feel guilty and won’t be able to perform their best.

 Your child’s success should be celebrated, but they should not be at the center of attention all the time.
 If there are other children in the family make sure they too have a chance to do something exciting and something that makes them proud.

 Do you have industry connections and experience?
 There are many challenges to being a momager.
 Networking is crucial, and then there are unions, adjusting the school schedule, and work permits.
 If your child is nonunion, you may be able to get more work for them than a hired manager.
 If, however, you’re willing to take your child’s acting to the next level and have them work regularly as well as pay the union dues, consider going with an established manager with a good reputation.
-To learn more about unions, read this.

 Are you able to negotiate contracts?
 Being a manager requires business savvy and attention to detail.
 It is highly recommended that you don’t sign anything straight away and that you document everything regarding the roles and payments.
 Ask yourself if you are willing to fully commit to the responsibilities and the nitty-gritty of this job, and if you have doubts, hand it over to an experienced, honest, and diligent talent manager.